Kappa Epsilon: Symbols

-The official colors of Kappa Epsilon are red and white.
-Its flower is the red rose and its jewel is the pearl.
+Kappa Epsilon's motto is Cogito Ergo Sum or "I think, therefore, I am".
+Its colors are red and white.
+Its flower is the red rose, and its jewel is the pearl.

 Philanthropy

 The Kappa Epsilon Foundation was established on May 21, 1992, to support educational programs, provide student loans, and fund research in pharmacy.
 The Zada Cooper Scholarship, named for the fraternity's founder, is given to five students every year by the foundation.
 The Nellie Wakeman Fellowship is given to a member in his/her last year of pharmacy school who wishes to pursue graduate study.
 For both awards, the recipient must be a fraternity member in good standing.

 Kappa Epsilon's national project is the promotion of breast cancer awareness.
 Many ΚΕ chapters participate in the Race for the Cure or Relay For Life.
 KE chapters are also encouraged to promote awareness of other women's health issues such as osteoporosis.
 KE's recently added the Pharmacy Career Opportunity Recruitment Project (Pharm-CORP) to their National Project.
 Pharm-CORP works to introduce pharmacy careers to middle and high-school-aged students and encourages them to excel in math and the sciences.